Understanding Electrolytes For Horses

 By: Dr. Amy M Gill

-Electrolytes are mineral salts that create electrical current in the horse.
-Electrolytes are needed for many biological processes including muscular contraction, water balance and a regular heart beat.
-If electrolytes are depleted from the horse and not quickly replenished, health problems can occur including dehydration, diarrhea, inability to contract and relax muscles, cramping and irregular heart beat.
-The most important electrolytes are : Chloride, sodium, potassium, calcium and magnesium.
+Electrolytes are mineral salts that create an electrical current in the horse.
+Electrolytes are needed for many biological processes including muscular contraction, water balance, and a regular heartbeat.
+If electrolytes are depleted from the horse and not quickly replenished, health problems can occur including dehydration, diarrhea, inability to contract and relax muscles, cramping and irregular heartbeat.
+The most important electrolytes are Chloride, sodium, potassium, calcium, and magnesium.
 Substances such as dextrose and sucrose are sugars, not mineral salts and therefore should not be incorporated into an electrolyte mixture except in very small amounts which helps with the absorption of the minerals into the bloodstream.

-Anhidrosis or nonsweating, is a condition is horses in which the ability to sweat is compromised or ceases to occur.
+Anhidrosis or the inability to sweat is a condition in horses in which the ability to sweat is compromised or ceases to occur.
 Horses are most commonly affected in areas with hot, humid climates, such as in the southeastern United States.
 In normal horses, sweating is initiated by stimulation of sweat glands, which are activated by nerve signals (neurotransmitters) called catecholamines.
 Recent studies have indicated that the condition is likely a problem with the sweat glands and their response to nervous signals needed to initiate sweating.

 Taking an affected horse out of a hot, humid climate can sometimes reverse the condition within a month or so.
 Misting fans and other barn-cooling management practices should also be employed to assure the anhidrotic horse remains cool at all times.